Fakelzaman/TagChecker/README.md

 The terminal will then ask for you to paste in the text to use.

+### Editing the code ###
+The main function can be found within the src/ folder.

+Here are two main scripts:
+- index.js - which has the logic of the checking function
+- start.js - a launching function for the command line

 ### Running Tests ###
 Jest is used for unit testing.
 To run the tests simply use command `npm test`